Aetherinox/csf-firewall/docs/docs/install/integrations/abuseipdb.md

 <br />

 ## Contribute to AbuseIPDB

+??? note "Optional"

+    This step is **optional**.

+    Proceed only if you would like to support AbuseIPDB’s mission to maintain a shared database of malicious IP addresses.
+By contributing, you help protect not only your own server, but also other server owners who rely on AbuseIPDB to detect and block harmful activity.

 In addition to using AbuseIPDB to block malicious traffic, you can also help strengthen the platform by reporting abusive activity detected on your own server.
 By submitting reports for IP addresses that attempt to carry out malicious actions, you contribute to a shared reputation system that benefits the wider security community.